 All cachaças start with the distillation of fermented sugarcane juice.
 But from that point on, there are choices to be made that account for a wide variety of styles.
 The spirit can be aged for varying lengths of time in barrels made from dozens of different wood types, some of which are unique to Brazil—or forego aging altogether.
 Its overarching characteristics, regardless of the path taken to get there, are green flavors of grass and flora mixed with rich dried fruit and subtle spice—a perfect base for bright, tropical flavors.

 So shine your samba shoes and listen for the booming beat of the hand drums because this month, all signs point to Brazil for an adventure that most certainly will end with you boasting Eu Amo Cachaça!
-Subscribe now through July 31st to get yours—it’ll ship the week of August 6th.
+Subscribe now through August 3rd to get this box—it’ll ship the week of August 6th.

 Hop in the back of Sam Treadway’s buggy as he zooms down from Rio de Janeiro to Santos, a route that features mountainous terrain butting right up against the picturesque Atlantic coastline.
 Mirroring this landscape and the nuanced green flavors of cachaça, his Costa Verde cocktail hits several notes at once, from vegetal and herbal to tropical and tangy.
 Shake up and serve this daiquiri-inspired combination of cachaça, pineapple-basil shrub, lime, and celery bitters and you’ll be transported to an environment that’s every bit as impressive and fun as its signature spirit.